tychonievich/cs2102/markdown/direct.md

 ## See what can fit

-There are only a few axioms that apply in most situations, generally dictated by the connectives in a what you know.
+There are only a few rules that apply in most situations, generally dictated by the connectives in a what you know.

 You can always use double negation, and in many places, since it does not depend on anything;
 you can also always add an $\lor \bot$ or an $\land \top$, though those are rarely helpful.
-And there are a few axioms that can be used for each logical connective.
+And there are a few rules that can be used for each logical connective.

 :::example
 Prove that $P \land (P \rightarrow Q)$ is equivalent to $P \land Q$.